robinsones/robinsones_blog/content/page/speaking.md

 #thumbnailImage: //example.com/image.jpg
 ---

-I regularly give talks on A/B Testing, working in R, joining the Data Science community, and more.
-If you're interested in having me speak at your event, please contact me at emily[at]datacamp.com
+I regularly give talks on A/B Testing, working in R, data science career advice, and more.
+I've given talks across the country and internationally, to audiences ranging from 25 people to 800.
+If you're interested in having me speak at your event, please contact me at robinson.es[at]gmail.com

 ## Upcoming Talks